dunleavyjack/dunleavyjack/README.md

 # Hello ☁️

-I'm a Senior Software Engineer.
+I'm a software engineer based in Brookyln.

+Right now, I'm working as a Senior Software Engineer at Capital One.
+Before this role, I was at 7-Eleven leading the development of their first self checkout platform in the U.S.

 Lately, my focus has been on frontend architecture, state management, and optimizing high-performance applications at scale.
 I also love building